 There are tons of websites out there such as Coding Best Practices on C# Corner and the Code Quality category on my site.
 All the code on my site follows good code quality unless I am showing a bad code example.
 I make sure of this.
 So, follow sites that show all the examples using normal coding standards and code quality patterns.
 You can also check out Microsoft Pattern’s and Practices, which is now on GitHub (not sure why since it’s harder to use).
 I’m not aware of any blog that just focuses on code quality.
 If you find one, please let me know!

 Tools Help Find Issues & Help You Learn

 Visual Studio extensions and other tools can help you find and fix issues with your code.
 Code analysis is a very important part of coding and there are hundreds of rules that these tools use.
 Not only should you run these tools before you commit any code to source control you have been working on, but they also should be part of the build process, so the state of the code can be easily seen.
 This is even more important if you hire contractors!

-I have written about my work flow before I check in code in the article My Workflow Before I Submit Code Changes.
-In this article I write in detail the three tools I use.
+I have written about my workflow before I check in code in the article My Workflow Before I Submit Code Changes.
+In this article, I write in detail about the three tools I use.
 I use StyleCop (free) from Microsoft, then CodeIt.Right from Submain.com and then Analyze (for .NET Framework) in Visual Studio.
 Other extensions that I use include Code Cracker, GhostDoc (for documenting code), Productivity Power Tools 2017/2019, StopOnFirstBuildError just to name a few.

 Another tool that all developers needs is a good refactoring tool.
 I use CodeRush from DevExpress and there is also ReSharper from Jet Brains.
 The refactoring that is built into Visual Studio, doesn’t have enough features, so I suggest getting one of these two tools.